 Intensive agriculture is affecting Australia’s coasts and oceans, particularly estuaries and environments near the shore.
 Modelling predictions estimate that each year almost 19,000 tonnes of phosphorus and 141,000 tonnes of nitrogen are discharged into rivers flowing to the coast.

-Of continuing concern for Australia is continued population growth along the coastline.
+Of continuing concern for Australia is the continued population growth along the coastline.
 The formation of massive metropolitan centres with increasing population density on Australia’s coasts could displace much valuable biodiversity and ‘high-value’ agricultural land.

 Environmental issues have been a concern in Australia for many years, and the country has made some progress in addressing them.
 However, there are still significant challenges that need to be addressed to protect the environment and ensure the long-term health and sustainability of the country.
 Some of the major environmental issues facing Australia in 2022 include:

 To address these issues, the Australian government has implemented several initiatives, including the development of renewable energy sources, the establishment of national parks and other protected areas, and the introduction of regulations to reduce pollution and protect natural resources.
 However, more needs to be done to ensure that the country’s environment is protected and preserved for future generations.

 Copyright all rights reserved © Eco resources.
 Website by SOMS Web